LearningKijo/ResearchDev/DEV01-RedirectAttachment/README.md

 # MDO Safe Attachments : Detonation Validation
+This is a test file designed for ***"File Detonation"*** and ***"Deep Analysis"*** of safe attachments in Microsoft Defender for Office 365.

+> [!Important]
+> For the purpose of testing, the ecair, a testing file URL has been utilized in the HTML file redirection.
+You have the flexibility to modify the lines and use an alternative link.
+However, it is strongly recommended to perform testing exclusively within a controlled environment for validation purposes.

 ### Usage
 1. Donwload [DEV01-Attachment-v1.html](https://github.com/LearningKijo/ResearchDev/blob/main/DEV01-RedirectAttachment/DEV01-HTML/DEV01-Attachment-v1.html).
 2. Send an email with DEV01-Attachment-v1.html to the test user.